Bobby Witt Jr. Player Props: Royals vs. White Sox

 Bobby Witt Jr. At The Plate

-- Witt Jr. is batting .234 with five doubles, three triples, six home runs and eight walks.
+- Witt Jr. has five doubles, four triples, six home runs and eight walks while batting .240.

-- Witt Jr. enters this game on a five-game hitting streak.
-During his last outings, he's hitting .292 with two homers.
+- Witt Jr. is batting .333 with one homer during his last games and is on a seven-game hitting streak.

-- In 13 games this season (38.2%), Witt Jr. has picked up an RBI, including two games with multiple runs batted in.
+- Witt Jr. has driven in a run in 13 games this year (36.1%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.